 Of course, these things are possible inside of a relationship, but they require practice and confidence that is easier to learn when you’re free of judgment and pressure.

 You probably know yourself pretty well.
 Mexican food, horror flicks, and Bacardi on the beach, right?
 But what about your long-term goals?
 Your core beliefs and values?
 These sorts of things are easily swayed by a partner you love.

 Ever had a liberal friend who became surprisingly conservative the longer they lived with their partner?
 It happens to all of us.
 But it is so important not to lose yourself in someone else, because if they leave, you’ll only have their beliefs to live by.

-If you want to be able to stand up for yourself and others, and develop a strong sense of character that other people will recognize and remember, you have to know – unmistakably – who you are, independently of the people around you.
+If you want to be able to stand up for yourself and others and develop a strong sense of character that other people will recognize and remember, you have to know – unmistakably – who you are, independent of the people around you.

 Take your time.
 Rushing has never made anything easier, not even racing (see: The Tortoise and the Hare).
-When you slow down, you are able to think more clearly, and recognize things for what they are.
-Instead of dating 12 wrong guys in 12 months, try dating 1 guy when 1 comes along that has the things you’re looking for.
+When you slow down, you are able to think more clearly and recognize things for what they are.
+Instead of dating twelve wrong guys in twelve months, try dating one guy when one comes along that has the things you’re looking for.